EPOFusion: Exposure aware Progressive Optimization Method for Infrared and Visible Image Fusion: Experiments

-\textbf{Iteration Step Analysis: }We also present the dynamic trade-off between fusion performance and the number of steps in EPOFusion, as shown in \autoref{TimeStep}.
-The results indicate that EPOFusion achieves optimal overall fusion with three sampling steps, effectively balancing performance and computational efficiency.
-As the number of steps increases, most metrics initially improve: MI, VIF, and \(Q^{AB/F}\) reach their peak at step 3; EN achieves its maximum at step 4; and SSIM peaks at step 2.
-Beyond these points, the metrics exhibit slight declines, with a minor resurgence observed around step 8.
-However, increasing the number of steps also leads to a higher computational cost.
-To strike a balance between fusion quality and efficiency, we adopt three sampling steps for inference.
+\textbf{Iteration Step Analysis: }We further analyze the trade-off between fusion performance and the number of sampling steps in EPOFusion, as shown in~\autoref{timestep_quantitative}.
+As the number of sampling steps increases from 1 to 3, most evaluation metrics show a consistent improvement.
+Specifically, MI, VIF, and $Q^{AB/F}$ reach their peak values at step 3, indicating enhanced information preservation and gradient detail transfer in the fused results.
+SSIM achieves its maximum at step 2, while MS\_SSIM continues to increase and gradually stabilizes around steps 4--5, suggesting improved multi-scale structural consistency.
+Meanwhile, PI decreases significantly before step 3, indicating a clear improvement in the perceptual quality of the fused images.